23 Dec The Truth About Chemical Peels

 Step 3: Neutralisation of the chemical peel

+Once the skin reached its clinical end point, the chemical peel is terminated.
 Different types of chemical peels cause different types of endpoints.
 For some types of chemical peels, it is erythema (redness) of the skin; for some, it is frosting on the skin.
-The doctor performing your chemical peel will determine when and what is the appropriate endpoint for your skin condition.
+The doctor performing your chemical peel will determine the appropriate endpoint for your skin condition.

 The chemical peel is terminated by neutralising the peel with the application of neutralising cream or gel to the skin.